lakmeer/colossal-pinball/notes.md

   - Launcher
 - Table definition
-  - Helper function that takes a name, builds a string-indexed object so that components can be referenced by scripts
+  - Helper function that takes a name, builds a string-indexed object so that playfield components can be referenced by scripts
   - Event trigger names on obstacle components
   - Table state